Carpal tunnel surgery: Endoscopic carpal tunnel release

 Endoscopic techniques for carpal tunnel release involve one or two smaller incisions (less than half inch each) through which instrumentation is introduced including a synovial elevator, probes, knives, and an endoscope used to visualize the underside of the transverse carpal ligament.
 The endoscopic methods do not divide the subcutaneous tissues or the palmar fascia to the same degree as does the open method.
-Advocates of endoscopic carpal tunnel release cite less palmar scarring and ulnar “pillar” pain, rapid and complete return of strength, and return to work and activities at least 2 weeks sooner than for open release.
+Compared to open release, endoscopic decompression improves symptoms better in the first two weeks after surgery but in the longer term and overall, recovery is inferior to open release.
+Advocates of endoscopic carpal tunnel release cite less palmar scarring and ulnar "pillar" pain.
 Some studies comparing open and endoscopic carpal tunnel release found no significant differences in function.
 The advantages of the endoscopic technique in grip strength and pain relief are realized within the first 12 weeks and seem to benefit those patients not involved in compensable injuries.
 However, problems related to endoscopic carpal tunnel release include (1) a technically demanding procedure; (2) a limited visual field that prevents inspection of other structures; (3) the vulnerability of the median nerve, flexor tendons, and superficial palmar arterial arch; (4) the inability to control bleeding easily; and (5) the limitations imposed by mechanical failure.
 Although this technique has proved to be effective, it may not be applicable to every patient with carpal tunnel syndrome.
 If an endoscopic release cannot be accomplished safely, the procedure should be converted to an open technique.